dvernooy/dvernooy.github.io/_embedded/05-mp3_player.md

 ### SD cards & interfaces

 SD cards are an easy way to store the audio files.
 But how do you access them?
-Well, the mechanical interface was built into the board, so it was really a matter of figuring out how to access it.
+Well, the mechanical interface was built into the board, so it was really a matter of figuring out how to access it in software.
 The standard pinout for an SD card for accessing with the serial peripheral interface (SPI) looks like this:

 ![]({{ site.url }}/assets/images/projects/mp3/sd_pinout.jpg)
 *Accessing SD card with SPI.*